deutschebank/fluxnova-docs-manual/content/user-guide/cdi-java-ee-integration/contextual-programming-model.md

 }
 ```

-Depending on the configuration of the Camunda engine, the code of the annotated method and the starting of the process
+Depending on the configuration of the Flowave engine, the code of the annotated method and the starting of the process
 instance will be combined in the same transaction.
-The `@org.camunda.bpm.engine.cdi.annotation.CompleteTask`-annotation
+The `@org.finos.flowave.bpm.engine.cdi.annotation.CompleteTask`-annotation
 works in the same way:

 ```java